Democratic National Convention pushed back to August - KVIA

 Democratic National Convention pushed back to August

-The Democratic National Convention has been pushed back to the week of August 17 in the wake of the coronavirus pandemic, according to the Democratic National Convention Committee.
+The Democratic National Convention has been pushed back to the week of August 17 in the wake of the coronavirus pandemic, the committee tasked with planning the event announced on Thursday.

 The change represents a dramatic shift for the party, which has worked for months to host a convention in Milwaukee in mid-July.
 While officials began planning for contingencies in the face of the spreading coronavirus, many had remained hopeful that the virus would abate and allow Democrats to host the supremely important event.